 How Do You Build a Kite Step by Step?

-Kite making instructions are almost as easy as one-two-three!
+Kite-making instructions are almost as easy as one-two-three!
 It can also make for a great Sunday afternoon project for you and your kids.
-All you have to do is follow these steps and you’ll be flying high soon.
+All you have to do is follow these six easy steps and you’ll be flying high soon.
 Be sure to share them with other parents on FamilyApp!

-- Apply the Frame – Whether you’re making a paper kite or using plastic, cover the base and secure it with tape or glue.
-This is where you can get creative with your own kite making DIY embellishments!
+Whether you’re making a paper kite or using plastic, cover the base and secure it with tape or glue.
+This is where you can get creative with your own kite-making